THE WILDLIFE DISEASE ASSOCIATION

 Upcoming 2025 Conference of the WILDLIFE DISEASE ASSOCIATION AUSTRALASIAN SECTION

-The next WDA-A conference will be held in the Adelaide Hills (venue to be confirmed), from 28th September to 3rd October 2025.
+The next WDA-A conference will be held in the Adelaide Hills (Woodhouse Adventure Park, on Peramangk and Kaurna country, South Australia), from 28th September to 3rd October 2025.
+See here for more details!